California Penal Code §415: Disturbing the Peace can be treated as an infraction or a misdemeanor in California. This criminal charge can involve:

 Unlawfully Fighting

-Individuals who challenge another person to a fight or actually fight can be charged with disturbing the peace.
-The fight or challenge must occur in a public place for a PC 415 violation to occur.
-Acting to defend yourself or another person does not constitute a PC 415 violation.
+Individuals who challenge another person to a fight or actually fight can face charges for disturbing the peace.
+The fight or violent reaction must occur in a public place for a PC 415 violation to occur.

 Making Loud and Unreasonable Noise

-PC 415 forbids individuals from making unreasonable amounts of noise for malicious reasons.
-This noise must occur along with a clear risk of violence.
-Individuals could also be charged with disturbing the peace if they are making noise to disrupt the lawful activities of others.
+PC 415 forbids individuals from making unreasonable amounts of loud noise for malicious reasons.
+This unreasonable noise must occur along with a clear risk of violence.

 Using Offensive Language

-Note that, when discussing disturbing the peace, offensive language does not necessarily mean profanity.
+When discussing disturbing the peace, offensive language does not necessarily mean profanity.
 Anything that can spur another person to violent rage can be considered offensive language.

 Penalties for a Conviction Under PC 415

-- Jail Time: Up to 90 Days
+- Jail time of up to 90 Days

-- Fines: Up to $400
+- Fines of up to $400

-Criminal Defenses for Individuals Accused of Disturbing the Peace
+Defenses for Individuals Accused of Disturbing the Peace

 For many charges relating to disturbing the peace, the prosecution has to establish intent to disturb the peace.
 For example, you must be proven to have intentionally started or provoked a fight or maliciously caused the noise.
-Disturbing the peace with offensive language, however, simply requires evidence that words were inherently and reasonably likely to provoke aggression.
-Prosecutors must also establish that these actions took place in a public area.

 You Were Acting to Defend Yourself